DexterHuang/CyberCodeOnline/UpdateNote.md

 ![image](https://user-images.githubusercontent.com/18545294/204484661-c9a7b6c0-a61a-4079-81e9-73d0afaa889b.png)

-  - updated many background images in the game, including Commercial area, market, back market, weapons smith, calibration, and train satation
+  - updated many background images in the game, including Commercial area, market, black market, weapons smith, calibration, and train satation
   - Updated amount selection UI you can now easily change the selected amount by increment of 10, and also select the max and minimun with one click

 ![image](https://user-images.githubusercontent.com/18545294/204483723-39b1a60a-8b10-4bcd-9c09-1e3927c617fd.png)